 Coastal ecosystems are subject to numerous climate stressors that can impair ecosystem health and function.
-These systems are directly affected by climate change impacts such as sea level rise, increasing storm events, ocean acidification and warming water temperatures.
+These systems are directly affected by climate change impacts such as increasing storm events, changing water levels, and warming water temperatures and in the case of saltwater systems, sea level rise and ocean acidification.
 In many cases, human activity has intensified coastal vulnerability through nutrient pollution, disruption of the flow of water and sediments, groundwater extraction, shoreline hardening, introducing invasives, and coastal development.

 - Explore potential climate impacts relevant to your region